St. Brandon: Demographics

-The main settlement and the administrative centre of St. Brandon is Île Raphaël and can have up to 35 resident employees, a coast guard outpost and meteorological station (with eight residents in 1996).
+The main settlement and the administrative centre of Saint Brandon is Île Raphaël and can have up to 35 resident employees, a coast guard outpost and meteorological station (with eight residents in 1996).
 Smaller settlements exist on Avocaré Island, L'Île Coco, and L'île du Sud.
 The settlement on Albatross was abandoned in 1988.

 Historical population

-The St. Brandon archipelago was surveyed by British colonial authorities on 31 March 1911 as part of the Census of Mauritius.
+The Saint Brandon archipelago was surveyed by British colonial authorities on 31 March 1911 as part of the Census of Mauritius.
 They found a total population of 110, made up of 97 men (86 non-Indian and 11 Indian) and 13 women (10 non-Indian and 3 Indian).
 While the archipelago likely had a resident population at this point, as indicated by the 8 children under the age of 15 and the 5 people over the age of 60, there was also likely a seasonal component, with the largest population segment being men between 20 and 35.
 73 men worked in fishing, 11 at the guano mines and 4 were ship's carpenters.
-Only one (male) person was recorded as having been born on St. Brandon.
+Only one (male) person was recorded as having been born on Saint Brandon.

 In the 1921 census, the population had plummeted to just 22.
 There were 21 men (ages 19–48) and just one woman, a married Catholic, aged 31.
 A further 14 people were identified as part of the "general population", with 11 of them born on Mauritius, one on Rodrigues and two in the Seychelles.
 In addition, there were 3 Indo-Mauritians and 5 "other Indians" from Madras, Calcutta and Colombo.